Xamarin

 Attribute Identifiers

-This can be done using the attribute identifier assembly
+This can be done using the attribute identifier assembly, like this

 [assembly: Help("this is a do-nothing assembly")]